RP2025/Stanford-CIP-23/README.md

 Introduction:

-Code in Place 2023, offered by Stanford University, is an online program that acts as a catalyst for individuals seeking to learn programming, irrespective of their domain.
+Code in Place 2023, offered by Stanford University,is an online program that acts as a catalyst for individuals seeking to learn programming, irrespective of their domain.
 As a second-year B.Tech student pursuing a degree in computer science, I joined this transformative program with prior programming knowledge.
 However, Code in Place provided me with an unparalleled boost, expanding my coding skills and introducing me to a vibrant community of learners.
 In this blog, I am excited to share my personal journey through Code in Place and highlight the unique aspects that make it an invaluable resource for anyone interested in programming.

 Participation and Community: